ccalobeto/ec-atlas/README.md

 If you need to make further adjustments (projection, simplification, quantization) you can change the `prepublish` config file and run `npm run prepublishOnly` again.

-Note: Since the projection (transverse mercator) is already included in the shp source file, keep the projection in the builded topojson file and use the identity projection to visualize it.
+Note: Use the identity projection to visualize the map.

 ### Reference